What To Know As Boeing Executives Testify Before Congress

 Nearly 20 family members from several countries who lost loved ones in the Ethiopian Airlines crash are attending the hearings.
 At one point on Tuesday, they were asked to stand up while holding photographs of their lost relatives.

-Family members, who had just returned from collecting the remains of those killed in the crash, also spoke with Muilenberg in a private meeting after his testimony.
+Family members, who had just returned from collecting the remains of those killed in the crash, also spoke with Muilenburg in a private meeting after his testimony.

 Rachel Treisman is an intern on NPR's National Desk.